Reverse Mortgage Frequently Asked Questions

 The HECM program requires you to meet with a government-approved independent counselor for your protection—so you fully understand the benefits of the program, as well as your responsibilities, to make sure it’s the right option for you.

 We’re committed to helping you make informed decisions.
-Have a general question about reverse mortgages we didn’t answer?
-Use this form to submit it, and help us make the page even better.
+Can you think of any reverse mortgage questions to ask that we didn’t answer?
+Use this form to submit it and help us make the page even better.

 Have a specific question?
 Wondering how a HECM reverse mortgage may fit your personal financial situation?
-Contact us today to speak with a Longbridge expert.
+Contact us today to speak with a Longbridge consultant.